oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

    --verbose (bool, false unless specified)
       Print the residuals and save the images and match files.
 Stereo Pipeline's viewer can be used for visualizing these.

-### Using the refiner with a radtan model for nav_cam

-The camera refiner supports using a radtan distortion model for nav_cam, that is a model with radial and and tangential distortion, just like for haz_cam and sci_cam, but the default nav_cam distortion model is fisheye.
-One can edit the robot config file and replace the fisheye model with a desired radial + tangential distortion model (4 or 5 coefficients are needed) then run the refiner.

-Since it is not easy to find a good initial set of such coefficients, the refiner has the option of computing such a model which best fits the given fisheye model.
-For that, the refiner is started with the fisheye model, this model is used to set up the problem, including triangulating the 3D points after feature detection, then the fisheye model is replaced on-the-fly with desired 5 coefficients of the radtan model via the option --nav_cam_distortion_replacement, to which one can pass, for example, "0 0 0 0 0" (in principle 4 values could be tried, but that was resulting in a very poor fit).
-These coefficients will then be optimized while keeping the rest of the variables fixed (nav cam focal length and optical center, intrinsics of other cameras, and all the extrinsics).
-The new best-fit distortion model will be written to disk at the end, replacing the fisheye model, and from then on the new model can be used for further calibration experiments just as with the fisheye model.

-It may however be needed to rerun the refiner one more time, this time with the new distortion model read from disk, and still keep all intrinsics and extrinsics (including the sparse map and depth to image) fixed, except for the nav cam distortion, to fully tighten it.

-Since it is expected that fitting such a model is harder at the periphery, where the distortion is stronger, the camera refiner has the option ``--nav_cam_num_exclude_boundary_pixels`` can be used to restrict the nav cam view to a central region of given dimensions when such such optimization takes place (whether the new model type is fit on the fly or read from disk when already determined).
-If a satisfactory solution is found and it is desired to later use the geometry mapper with such a model, note its option ``--undistorted_crop_wins``, and one should keep in mind that that the restricted region specified earlier may not exactly be the region to be used with the geometry mapper, since the former is specified in distorted pixels and this one in undistorted pixels.

-All this logic was tested and was shown to work in a satisfactory way, but no thorough attempt was made at validating that a radtan distortion model, while having more degrees of freedom, would out-perform the fisheye model.
-That is rather unlikely, since given sufficiently many images with good overlap, the effect of the peripheral region where the fisheye lens distortion may not perform perfectly may be small.

 ## Orthoprojecting images